overclocker710/data-science-S2023/challenges/c02-michelson-assignment.md

   withing the uncertainty.
 The real data tends to, like in the other cases, deviate more from the uncertainty bounds.
 Both still mostly reside within them though.
+- Overall there does not seems to be any trend that explains the difference.

 ## Bibliography